binshops/laravel-blog/README.md

 # Complete Laravel CMS Package

-### A Surprising Feature, The Multi-Language Support (Nov-2020 version 9.0.x)

-Easily add a wordpress functionality and CMS to your laravel web application.
+Easily add a blog to your existing laravel website.

-### Your support motivates me to develop this package much more - Let's give a star ;)
+## Outstanding Features
+- Fulltext Search - search throughout all blog posts
+- Multi Level Category - nested sets using Baum
+- Multi Language Support

+### Tell me your needs for any customization

 ### Quick and easy installation